Inflation shock ignites Wall St sell-down, RBA testifies before Parliament today: ASX to fall

 Across the S&P 500 sectors, consumer staples were the only winner adding 0.4 per cent, the rest closed lower with real estate, information technology and utilities falling in the order of 2.9 to 2.6 per cent.

 The yield on the 10-year treasury note rose 13 basis points to 2.05 per cent, gold lost on a firmer greenback.
-Real yield, so return after inflation is set to be in favour.
 Also, if we continue to see yields rise, gold is likely going to see weakness.Figures around the globe

 Across the Atlantic, European markets closed mixed.
 Paris lost 0.4 per cent, Frankfurt added 0.1 per cent, and London’s FTSE gained 0.4 per cent led by a 6 per cent jump in AstraZeneca on a bullish forecast for 2022 sales.